 The employer and its employees contribute to the Municipal Pension Plan (a jointly trusteed pension plan).
 The board of trustees, representing plan members and employers, is responsible for administering the plan, including investment of assets and administration of benefits.
 The plan is a multi-employer defined benefit pension plan.
 Basic pension benefits are based on a formula.
-As at December 31, 2015, the plan has about 189,000 active members and approximately 85,000 retired members.
-Active members include approximately 37,000 contributors from local governments.
+As at December 31, 2016, the plan has about 193,000 active members and approximately 90,000 retired members.
+Active members include approximately 38,000 contributors from local governments.

 Every three years, an actuarial valuation is performed to assess the financial position of the plan and adequacy of plan funding.
 The actuary determines an appropriate combined employer and member contribution rate to fund the plan.
 The actuary's calculated contribution rate is based on the entry-age normal cost method, which produces the long-term rate of member and employer contributions sufficient to provide benefits for average future entrants to the plan.
-This rate is then adjusted to the extent there is amortization of any funding deficit.
+This rate may be adjusted for the amortization of any actuarial funding surplus and will be adjusted for the amortization of any unfunded actuarial liability.

 The most recent valuation for the Municipal Pension Plan as at December 31, 2015, indicated a \$2,224 million funding surplus for basic pension benefits on a going concern basis.
+As a result of the 2015 basic account actuarial valuation surplus and pursuant to the joint trustee agreement, \$1,927 million was transferred to the rate stabilization account and \$297 million of the surplus ensured the required contribution rates remained unchanged.

-The City paid \$3,784,000 (2015 - \$3,490,000) for employer contributions to the plan in fiscal 2016.
+The City paid \$3,895,000 (2016 - \$3,784,000) for employer contributions to the plan in fiscal 2017.